AllenInstitute/AllenSDK/doc_template/data_api_client.rst

 The `allensdk.api <allensdk.api.html>`_ package
-is designed to help retrieve data from the Allen Brain Atlas Data Portal.
+is designed to help retrieve data from the
+`Allen Brain Atlas API <http://help.brain-map.org/display/api/Allen+Brain+Atlas+API>`_.
 Currently there are only two API queries in Allen SDK.
 The first is for the :py:class:`BiophysicalPerisomaticApi <allensdk.api.queries.biophysical_perisomatic_api.BiophysicalPerisomaticApi>` neuronal model.
 The other is for :py:class:`GLIF <allensdk.api.queries.glif_api.GlifApi>` models.

 Using an API Query
 ------------------

+This example will download a neuronal model to the working directory.
+More information about running these models is available on the `perisomatic biophysical models <./biophysical_perisomatic_script.html>`_ page.
+An example of downloading and running GLIF models is available on the `GLIF models <glif_models.html#downloading-glif-models>`_ page.

 First import a query module:
     ::